pranigopu/mastersProject/NOTES/markov-chains/steady-state-behaviour-of-markov-chains.md

 $\displaystyle \sum_{j=1}^m \pi_j= 1$

 Adding this equation to system, we see that $\pi_j = 0 \text{ } \forall j$ is an invalid solution, making the system non-singular, which means we can get exact steady-state probabilities by soliving the system.

+# Steady-state Markov chain follows a stationary distribution
+The steady-state probability for a given state can be regarded as the probability of the Markov chain (also called Markov process) being at the given state, with no other information provided, i.e. no information about the initial state or the current time step.
+Since the steady-state probabilities of a steady-state Markov chain are independent of initial state and current time step, they are constant no matter the initial state and no matter the current time step.
+Hence, it is valid to say that, in some sense, a steady-state Markov chain follows a stationary distribution.